NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 ***

 The Waves/NEUROMASTER protocol’s smart contracts enable changing the default behaviour of accounts and assets.
-Using NEUROMASTER smart contracts on Waves, you can also create a dApp — an application that is stored and executed on the blockchain network.
+Using NEUROMASTER® smart contracts on Waves, you can also create a dApp — an application that is stored and executed on the blockchain network.

-Leased Proof of Stake (LPoS) is an enhanced proof of stake consensus algorithm that allows you to lease your NEUROMASTER tokens to a Waves node, earning a percentage of the node payout, as a reward.
+Leased Proof of Stake (LPoS) is an enhanced proof of stake consensus algorithm that allows you to lease your NEUROMASTER® tokens to a Waves node, earning a percentage of the node payout, as a reward.

 NEUROMASTER/Waves security is guaranteed by time-proven Proof-of-Stake consensus with more than 300 nodes all over the world.
 Ride language is built on a tech stack designed to avoid programming mistakes potentially leading to serious errors.
 Interaction with blockchain-enabled applications is seamless and safe.